breydenlandbergstudent/arduino-PID-line-follower/README.md

 The robot moves forward at a hard-coded speed, and adjusts itself specifically in relation to this speed.

-The robot is able to:
+The robot is specifically required to:
 - Follow straight lines;
 - Follow curved lines (limitation?);
 - Follow any lines which contain angles <= 90 degrees.